marklogic/cloud-enablement-aws/README.md

 # Cloud Enablement

 This is the repository contains open-source projects to enable MarkLogic running on Cloud.
-For general information of MarkLogic on the Cloud, please visit this [page](https://developer.marklogic.com/products/cloud).
+For general information of MarkLogic on the Cloud, please visit [MarkLogic in the Cloud](https://developer.marklogic.com/products/cloud).

 ## Azure Solution Template